Apogee Environmental and Archaeological

 Cultural Resource Management

-Apogee provides full-service cultural resource compliance services to clients throughout the United States.
+Apogee provides full-service cultural resource compliance services to clients throughout the United States navigating Section 106 of the National Historic Preservation Act (NHPA).
 Our professional staff has the technical skills and regulatory experience to assist clients with all their cultural resource requirements, from early planning and site selection analyses to complex consultations and development of mitigative agreement documents.
 Apogee archaeologists and architectural historians are recognized industry wide as experts in their disciplines.
 All key staff meet or exceed the Secretary of the Interior standards in their respective fields, and maintain active memberships in organizations such as the Register of Professional Archaeologists.
 Apogee is also a member of the American Cultural Resources Association (ACRA), the trade association supporting and promoting the interests of cultural resource management (CRM) firms in the United States.
 ACRA’s member firms employ thousands of cultural resources professionals and undertake many of the CRM studies and investigations in the United States.
 ACRA firms actively promote best practices within the CRM industry to balance development and preservation responsibly.

 Early Planning and Consultation